DC Power Systems Overview - The Role of the UPS

 There are five main components of a DC Power System.
 Briefly described below, they are:

 The rectifier/charger: This is an electrical device converting AC to DC power.
 Not only does it provide DC power, but it also charges backup batteries.
-The rectifier/charger is the hero of the DC power system, and it’s what makes sure the DC power system can continue to work when an unexpected electricity blackout occurs.
+The rectifier/charger is the hero of the system, and it’s what makes sure the system can continue to work when an unexpected electricity blackout occurs.